The Day of the Triffids (film)

-The Day of the Triffids is a 1963 British science fiction horror film in CinemaScope and Eastmancolor, produced by George Pitcher and Philip Yordan and directed by Steve Sekely.
-It stars Howard Keel and Nicole Maurey and is loosely based on the 1951 novel of the same name by John Wyndham.
-The film was released in the UK by the Rank Organisation and in the US by Allied Artists.
+The Day of the Triffids is a 1963 British apocalyptic science-fiction horror film directed by Steve Sekely, loosely based on John Wyndham's 1951 novel of the same name.
+It stars Howard Keel, Nicole Maurey, Janette Scott, Kieron Moore and Mervyn Johns.
+The film was produced by Security Pictures and released in the UK by the Rank Organisation on 12 May 1963.